techidaily/site-win11-tips/source/_posts/elevate-your-command-prompt-integrating-folders-into-context-menu.md

  MyFolders is freeware software for Windows 11,10, 8,7, Vista, and XP that adds a new directory submenu to the context menu for the desktop and in File Explorer.
 You can configure that submenu by adding folder shortcuts to it for opening with Explorer or Command Prompt.
 Its submenu also includes some additional folder management options.
 This is how you can add folders to Windows 11’s context menu with MyFolders:

-1. First, open the[MyFolders](https://www.coretechnologies.com/products/MyFolders/) webpage.
+1. First, open the [MyFolders](https://www.coretechnologies.com/products/MyFolders/) webpage.
 2. Click the**Download Completely Free** button.
 3. Next, click File Explorer’s shortcut on Windows 11’s taskbar; and navigate to the directory where the**MyFolders\_Installer.exe** setup file was downloaded.
 4. Double-click**MyFolders\_Installer.exe** to view the MyFolders setup window.